sean-m/wifi-sitter/README.md

 # WiFi Sitter
-It's a baby sitter for your WiFi NIC.
+It's a baby itter for your WiFi NIC.

 This is born out of the need to have the wifi adapter disabled when Ethernet is active, seems like this should be a solved problem but there are no good free